berkaysahiin/SE464/README.md

    - Run the Streamlit app:
      ```bash
      streamlit run main.py

       ```

-2. **Deployment:**
-   - The app is deployed and accessible at [hatespeechlabeler.streamlit.app](https://hatespeechlabeler.streamlit.app).

 ## Model

-The BERT-based model used in this app was fine-tuned for hate speech detection.
+- Data preprocessing involves cleaning text data, tokenization, and formatting for multi-label classification.

+- The model is trained with TrainingArguments and Trainer from the Transformers library.

+- Metrics such as F1 score, ROC AUC, and accuracy are used to evaluate the model's performance on the test set.

 ## Development Environment

 - Python version: 3.8.5
 - Streamlit version: 1.2.0
 - Transformers version: (Specify the version you used for fine-tuning)

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.